-Recreational vehicles may be the primary use on lots only in upper Silver Lake Plats # 8 and #10 and the Plat of Lake Holiday Gardens; provided, however, such units must be limited to one unit per lot; must be connected to sewer and water systems approved by Dist. #10 Health Dept.; must have electrical hook-up Zoning permits are required for new installations, improvements and additions.

-2. A permit may be granted for one recreational vehicle for up to 12 months following the issuance of a building permit for a primary use on that property and must be connected to sewer and water systems approved by District #10 Health Department for that property.
-As amended 7-8-08.

-3. Except as provided in paragraphs 1 and 2 above in Section 4.33, recreational vehicles shall not be moved upon any property that does not have a legal primary use including but not limited to a dwelling.
-(Amended 1-17-2013)

-4. Any non-conforming use of a recreational vehicle, which existed before May 17, 2001, the effective date of this section 4.33, shall be exempt if and only if, such pre-existing use is registered with the Zoning Administrator not later than June 30, 2001.
-Such registration shall be in writing and shall state the date such use began, the make, year, and serial number of the recreational vehicle.

-5. The exemption for pre-existing non-conforming use of a recreational vehicle applies only to the specific vehicle registered, and will not extend to a replacement vehicle.
+- 1. Recreational vehicles may be the primary use on lots only in upper Silver Lake Plats # 8 and #10 and the Plat of Lake Holiday Gardens; provided, however, such units must be limited to one unit per lot; must be connected to sewer and water systems approved by Dist. #10 Health Dept.; must have electrical hook-up Zoning permits are required for new installations, improvements and additions. - 2.
+A permit may be granted for one recreational vehicle for up to 12 months following the issuance of a building permit for a primary use on that property and must be connected to sewer and water systems approved by District #10 Health Department for that property.
+As amended 7-8-08. - 3.
+Except as provided in paragraphs 1 and 2 above in Section 4.33, recreational vehicles shall not be moved upon any property that does not have a legal primary use including but not limited to a dwelling.
+(Amended 1-17-2013) - 4.
+Any non-conforming use of a recreational vehicle, which existed before May 17, 2001, the effective date of this section 4.33, shall be exempt if and only if, such pre-existing use is registered with the Zoning Administrator not later than June 30, 2001.
+Such registration shall be in writing and shall state the date such use began, the make, year, and serial number of the recreational vehicle. - 5.
+The exemption for pre-existing non-conforming use of a recreational vehicle applies only to the specific vehicle registered, and will not extend to a replacement vehicle.
 No improvements or additions may be made to such exempt recreational vehicles.
-Further, such nonconforming use will be considered abandoned in the event of nonuse of the registered vehicle for a period of 12 months.
+Further, such nonconforming use will be considered abandoned in the event of nonuse of the registered vehicle for a period of 12 months. - 6.
+Parking of a recreational vehicle in the front yard setback area of any parcel in the RR, Resort/Residential, and R-1, Single Family Residential Zoning District is prohibited.

-- 6. A recreational vehicle connected to an On-Site Waste Treatment System must meet all setbacks and obtain a permit from Golden Township and District #10 Health Department.
 Having more than four (4) recreational vehicles on any parcel constitutes a campground as defined by Michigan Public Act 368, Article 12, Part 125.
 (Amended 12/15/2016) - 7.
 Temporary Campground Permit may be issued if the following conditions are met: - a.
 The maximum number of RVs allowed on a parcel obtaining a permit is four (4) in all zoning districts. - b.
 A Temporary Campground Permit must be obtained from District #10 Health Department and Golden Township for five (5) or more RVs on a parcel in any zoning district. - c.
 There must be a livable dwelling or active primary use on each parcel where any RVs are placed.